 That’s why it is imperative to only sign contracts that have clearly delineated the roles for each subcontractor involved in the project.
 That way, if the scope of the project is in question, you have only to turn to the blueprint that is your contract to be assured of your role in fulfilling your obligations to the project.

 As you might imagine, a thorough contract that covers all contingencies is key to keeping your project on-track for completion.
-Your Fort Lauderdale construction law mediation/arbitration can jelp you facilitate that.
+Your Fort Lauderdale construction law attorneys can jelp you facilitate that.